 The night before

 Make sure that you have everything prepared in advance.
 Plan your route and journey time to the assessment venue well in advance.
 If possible do a test run and allow extra time for delays on the day.
 Trainees with a long, complicated journey might want to consider staying overnight prior to the assessment.
 Pack your bag the night before and ensure that all your essentials are in there.
 You should include proof of identity, either your driving licence or passport, your calculator and any refreshments such as drinks and snacks that you might require.

 Arrive in plenty of time to check in and and take your seat in the assessment hall.
 Those who do not make it to the venue by the official starting time might want to consider the following points.
 Candidates who are late for the assessment will not be given additional time to complete the assessment and run the risk of having insufficient time to complete the assessment

 For trainees who are aware of any illness/personal issue that could affect their performance in the assessment, the GPhC stress the importance of only sitting if fit to do so.
 Trainees can withdraw from the assessment at any point up until the chief invigilator’s introductory speech at the start of the assessment sitting.
 The invigilator will make clear in their introductory speech the final point at which candidates can withdraw.

 The GPhC must be informed, in writing, of any decision to withdraw within five working days of the assessment date.
-Trainees will not lose their assessment registration fee if they withdraw, it will be carried over to the next attempt.
+Trainees will not lose their assessment registration fee if they withdraw, the fee will be refunded within 28 days of the date of the sitting to the card from which the initial payment was made.
 For further information, see the GPhC fit to sit guidance in the pre-registration manual.